5hidobu/5hidobu.github.io/_posts/temp_file.md

 	- `ProcessParameters`: A pointer to a structure containing command-line parameters and other settings relevant to the process;
 3. **Loading DLLs**: During its creation, the PEB also loads essential dynamic link libraries (DLLs), such as `Ntdll.dll` and `Kernel32.dll`, which provide fundamental services needed by user-mode applications.
 #### So, do you see the point?
 When the structure is created, there is information inside that is needed by the process to locate the structure that holds the information about the loaded modules.
-As described in @Zer0Phat's first blog post, he does the retrieve of the necessary information by making calls to functions such as `CreateToolhelp32Snapshot`, `Process32First` and `Process32Next` but you can achieve the same goal via `PEB`, *in a more juicy way*.
+As described in @zer0phat's first blog post, he retrieve needed information calling functions such as `CreateToolhelp32Snapshot`, `Process32First` and `Process32Next` but we now know that we can achieve the same goal via `PEB`, *in a more juicy way*.
 Ok, now we know what we want to find, we need to know the **how** and most importantly the **where**.

 ---